Wasted-Audio/ryukau_LV2Plugins/style/ColorConfig.md

 - `foreground`: Text color.
 - `foregroundButtonOn`: Text color of active toggle button.
 Recommend to use the same value of `foreground` or `boxBackground`.
+- `foregroundInactive`: Text color of inactive components.
+Currently, only used for TabView.
 - `background`: Background color.
 - `boxBackground`: Background color of inside of box shaped components (Barbox, Button, Checkbox, OptionMenu, TextKnob, VSlider).
 - `border`: Border color of box shaped components.
+- `borderCheckbox`: Border color of CheckBox.
 - `unfocused`: Color to fill unfocused components.
 Currently, only used for knobs.
 - `highlightMain`: Color to indicate focus is on a component.
 Highlight colors are also used for value of slider components (BarBox and VSlider).
 - `highlightAccent`: Same as `highlightMain`.
 Used for cosmetics.